 - NGP Digital 8

-If the service you use isn’t on our list of webhook types, you have the option to send your vendor our Vendor Form to request a webhook.
+If the service you use isn’t on our list, you can send your vendor our Vendor Form to request a webhook.

 Requesting a New Webhook

-Step 1: Click the Webhooks Integrations tab in your Dashboard
+Step 1: Click the Integrations tab in your Dashboard

-In your Dashboard toolbar, click the Webhooks Integrations tab under the “Tools” section.
-If you have set up webhooks in the past, you’ll see a list of your requested, active, and inactive webhooks on this page.
+In your Dashboard toolbar, click the Integrations tab under “Tools.”
+If you have set up webhooks before, you’ll see a list of your requested, active, and inactive webhooks.

 Step 2: Request a new webhook

-Click the “Request a new webhook” button at the top right.
+Click the “Request a new webhook” button in the top right.

 Step 3: Select the webhook type you need from the dropdown menu